 Protecting precious data and shielding computer networks from evil groups.
 It can share a lyrical resemblance with a plot of an espionage novel.
-Though it may sound like a slight exaggeration, careers in cybersecurity offer very much the same – that too on a regular basis.
-As the second week’s theme for National Cyber Security Awareness Month in October is educating for a career in cybersecurity, it’s worth to throw a light on the actual nature and possibilities of cybersecurity jobs.
+Though it may sound like a slight exaggeration, Careerss in cybersecurity offer very much the same – that too on a regular basis.
+As the second week’s theme for National Cyber Security Awareness Month in October is educating for a Careers in cybersecurity, it’s worth to throw a light on the actual nature and possibilities of cybersecurity jobs.

 The gravity of cybercrime can be gauged from the Cybercrime Report’s finding that cybercrime damages are predicted to cost the world $6 trillion annually by 2021.
 The same report also mentions that to curb the menace of cybercrime, cybersecurity spending is expected to reach more than $1 trillion.
 This spending cannot be put in the ring of proper use without mobilizing people with the right skills.
 That’s precisely where cybersecurity can act as a goldmine for job seekers.